-Digital projectors are common hardware output devices used mainly in business and educational settings, as well as for entertainment.
-Data projectors project an image onto a screen or wall.
-Most of the specifications used for screens are used for projectors (resolution, contrast ratio, connections) as well as brightness, measured in lumens.
+Digital projectors (also known as “data projectors“) are common hardware output devices used mainly in business and educational settings, as well as for entertainment.
+Digital projectors project an image onto a screen or wall.
+Most of the specifications used for screens are used for digital projectors (resolution, contrast ratio, connections) and brightness, measured in lumens.

 Most projectors connect via HDMI these days.
 A slightly older projector will connect via VGA (most projectors will have VGA and HDMI ports).
 A VGA cable can only transmit video (picture) data whilst an HDMI cable can transmit video and audio (sound) data.
 HDMI is also capable of transmitting data at a far faster rate than VGA.